chhiara/git-annex-tutorial/README.md

 ```

 ## using ssh remotes
 Now I' ll describe how to configure a clone of the repository on a remote server.

-For clarity, from now on the commands runned on the remote server will be in purple, while the ones runned in the local machine will be in grey.
+%For clarity, from now on the commands runned on the remote server will be in purple, while the ones runned in the local machine will be in grey.

 ```diff
 - text in red